 You can contact our advice team and ask to discuss money and debt issues or visit Member Support Services.

 Once you cease to be a student you’ll no longer be exempt from paying council tax or rates.
 The certificate provided by your university to present to your council should state the exact date when you stop being a student.

 If you do not start work immediately, depending on your situation and that of your family, you may qualify for a means-tested benefit called Council Tax Support or Rate Relief in Northern Ireland.
 You can learn more about this by searching for ‘council tax support’ at: rcn.org.uk

-Once you are in employment if you carry on living in accommodation with other students, then any student tenants will need to provide the exemption certificate.
+If you carry on living in accommodation with other students once you are in employment, then any student tenants will need to provide the exemption certificate.
 However, the property will no longer be exempt and you may face a council tax/rate bill.
 You will need to discuss with your flatmates how the bill will be paid.

-If you cannot make a new claim for Tax Credits, but you have dependent children and have recently started work, you can do an online calculation to see if you qualify for Universal Credits.
+You cannot make a new claim for Tax Credits, but if you have dependent children and have recently started work, you can do an online calculation to see if you qualify for Universal Credit.

 As soon as you start work, you may be eligible for tax relief on: